Kuakini: Royal Governor

 When the Kingdom's central government moved to Lahaina in 1820, his influence expanded on Hawaiʻi island.
 After John Young had effectively but unofficially served in the role, Kuakini was appointed the first recorded Royal Governor of Hawaiʻi island, serving from 1820 until his death.
 However, on April 1, 1831, a potential rebellion was uncovered on the island of Oʻahu.
 His sister Queen Regent Kaʻahumanu appointed him Royal Governor of Oʻahu after Kuini Liliha, the leader of the rebellion, he resided at Fort Honolulu serving as the Commander in Chief.

 Some time in the next few years he moved back to the island of Hawaiʻi after Kaʻahumanu died and Elizabeth Kīnaʻu became Queen Regent, calling herself Kaʻahumanu II.
 From 1841 through 1843 he served in the House of Nobles.

 He gave land to missionaries, such as Asa Thurston to build Mokuʻaikaua Church, and others on the island.
 He extended a series of low walls that were originally used as Ahupuaʻa (traditional land division) barriers for pigs, because the cattle left behind by George Vancouver were wandering through the village of Kailua.
 This work became known as Ka pā nui o Kuakini ("The Great Wall of Kuakini"), some of which still stands today.

 In the village he built Huliheʻe Palace in the American style out of native lava, coral lime mortar, koa and ʻohiʻa timbers.
 Completed in 1838, he used the palace to entertain visiting Americans and Europeans with great feasts.
 He made official visits to all ships that arrived on the island, offering them tours of sites such as the Kīlauea volcano.

-Kuakini died December 9, 1844 in Kailua-Kona.
+Kuakini died December 9, 1844, in Kailua-Kona.
 He left Huliheʻe Palace to his hānai (adopted son) William Pitt Leleiohoku I, who left it to his wife Princess Ruth Keʻelikōlani.

 Legacy

-Huliheʻe Palace is now a museum run the Daughters of Hawaiʻi, including some of his artifacts.
+Huliheʻe Palace is now a museum run by the Daughters of Hawaiʻi, including some of his artifacts.

 A highway is named "Kuakini Highway", which runs from the Hawaii Belt Road through the town of Kailua-Kona, to the Old Kona Airport State Recreation Area.
 He is also the namesake of Kuakini Street, Honolulu, which is in turn the namesake of the Kuakini Medical Center on it.